 Just before 9 a.m., San Diego approach control notifies PSA 182 that they are approaching the Cessna.
 The controller relays the light aircraft’s relative position and altitude; once the first officer sees the Cessna, Captain McFeron makes the controller aware that they have the other plane in sight.
 The approach controller instructs PSA 182 to maintain visual separation and hands them off to Lindbergh Tower control.

 During this time, the Cessna deviates approximately 20 degrees from its assigned heading.
 While this may seem small, the Cessna is now following the same heading as the 727.
 Tower control again alerts Flight 182 about the Cessna, though the positioning seems to throw the PSA crew off.

 LINDBERGH TOWER: PSA one eighty-two, Lindbergh tower, ah, traffic twelve o’clock one mile a Cessna.

-The next transmission is was sealed the fate of both aircraft, their occupants, and several San Diego residents.
+The next transmission sealed the fate of both aircraft, their occupants, and several San Diego residents.

 CAPT.
 MCFERON (to Lindbergh Tower): Okay, we had it there a minute ago.